Zeta Functions of Complexes Arising from PGL(3): Edges and Geodesics in

 \subsection{Description of type 1 and type 2 edges}

 The vertices of $\B$ are parametrized by $G/K$.
-We identify a vertex $gK$ with the equivalence class of the rank three $\oo$-lattice $L$ generated by the three column vectors of $g$.
+Given a vertex $gK$, represent $g \in G$ by an element $\tilde g \in \GL_3(F)$.
+Denote by $L$ the rank three $\oo$-lattice generated by the three column vectors of $\tilde g$.
+The equivalence class of $L$ depends only on $gK$, and will be identified with $gK$.
 Two vertices $gK$ and $g'K$ are adjacent if they can be represented by lattices $L$ and $L'$, respectively, such that $\pi L \subset L' \subset L$.
 Three mutually adjacent vertices form a $2$-dimensional simplex, called a chamber.
 This structure makes the building $\B$ a simply connected $2$-dimensional simplicial complex.

 A vertex $gK$ has a type $\tau(gK)$ defined by $\ord_{\pi} \det g \mod 3$.
 Adjacent vertices do not have the same type.
 The type of a directed edge $gK \rightarrow g'K$ is $\tau(g'K) - \tau(gK) = i$, which is $1$ or $2$.
 Out of each vertex there are $q^2+q+1$ edges of a given type.
 The type $1$ edges out of $gK$ have terminal vertices $g\alpha K$, where $\alpha K$ are the $K$-cosets contained in the double coset